encoreshao/crunchbase-ruby-library/README.md

     Crunchbase::API.key   = 'user_key'
     Crunchbase::API.debug = false

-## Search Organization OR Person OR Product OR IPO
+## Search Organization OR Person OR Product OR IPO OR Acquisitions

 Retrieve the way, Please use Search Class.
 The Search Will Return a list consisting of objects of the OrganizationSummary | PersonSummary | ProductSummary type.
 Example: